jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_4_Running_Jobs_with_SLURM.md

 ### Where do we run jobs when we are working on ALPINE?

-- For small jobs (single node) - these can run directly from the command line
+- Try to avoid running jobs on the **login node!**
-- Try to avoid running jobs on the **login node**
+- For small jobs and testing (single node) - these can be run directly from the command line on a **compile node**.
-  - acompile node is not a login node
+  - use `acompile` to switch from a login node to a compile node.
 - For larger jobs, we submit the job to a **compute node**

 ### How do we submit a job to the compute node?